Xenosb/learn.rb/chapters/00-git_and_setup/readme.md

 Open up the terminal emulator.
 Make sure you have git and it is in the path by running `git --version`.
 If it gives you current version of git, it works and if it doesn't know what git is, you'll have to install it.
-On MacOS you should be propted to install git if last commaind fails.
+On MacOS you should be prompted to install git if last command fails.
 On Linux you need to run one of these commands to install git.

 ```bash